xperiandri/blazor-fluxor/docs/README.md

 # Blazor-Fluxor
-Blazor-Fluxor is a low (almost-zero) boilerplate Flux/Redux library for the new [Microsoft aspdotnet Blazor project].
+Blazor-Fluxor is a zero boilerplate Flux/Redux library for the new [Microsoft aspdotnet Blazor project].

 The aim of Fluxor is to create a single-state store approach to front-end development in Blazor without the headaches typically associated with other implementations, such as the overwhelming amount of boiler-plate code required just to add a very basic feature.

 ## Installation
 You can download the latest release / pre-release NuGet packages from the [official Blazor-Fluxor nuget page].

-Install the dependencies and devDependencies and start the server.

 ## Getting started
 The easiest way to get started is to look at the [Sample projects].
 They are numbered in an order recommended for learning Blazor-Fluxor.
 Each will have a `readme` file that explains how the sample was created.